HackYourFuture-CPH/qa-masterclass/README.md

 * Install dependencies: npm install
 * Install Framework: npm init playwright@latest

 # Test Framework

 * POM(Page Object Model) is a test design pattern for automation is used.

 * In order to test there must be corresponding Page class for each web page/section/component in the application.

 # Test Execution

 * npm run test/npx playwright test (to run the test on all 3 browsers)
 * npx playwright test --project:chromium (to run the specific chromium browsers)
 * npm run playwright:report (to show the report)

+# Contribution

+* Any contribution will be highly appreciated using the above setup steps and creating a new Pull Request.